 Another cat started coming as we kept putting food out hoping the one we were feeding would come back.
 This other cat turned out to be a mom cat.
 She is the gray cat in the picture below.
 Then one day she surprised us when she brought 5 kittens to the feeding station in our yard.

 Turns out I am not that good of a feral cat caretaker as now the mom cat and 2 of the kittens (now full grown) live in my house.
 I spent several weeks that summer socializing them (wet food was the key!).
-I found indoor homes for the other 3 kittens which can be seen in this post.
+I found indoor homes for the other 3 kittens.

 Buster, the orange and white tabby in the top left in the picture below also came from my backyard.
 I opened the door on a cold winter day and he came inside.
 Unable to find an owner we kept him.
 The two calicoes (bottom right and left) were born in a friend’s barn.
 The gray cat is the mom cat mentioned previously and the two orange tigers are her two kittens that we kept.